Lazy Keto Diet 2023: What Is It, Benefits & Meal Plan Examples

 Disadvantages Of A Lazy Keto Diet

 Because the lazy keto diet is slightly more relaxed, it may not pose as many benefits as a standard keto diet.
-Additionally, any keto diet can have some disadvantages.
+Additionally, any strict keto diet can have some disadvantages.

 • Other essential nutrients may be missed – any time you restrict carbs (or any specific food group), you’re missing out on the nutrients those foods offer.
-Although eating low-carb has its benefits, many unprocessed carbs, such as whole grains, have essential vitamins and nutrients.
+Although eating a low-carb diet has its benefits, many unprocessed carbs, such as whole grains, have essential vitamins and nutrients.
 You may need to have your labs done regularly with a doctor to ensure you’re getting adequate nutrition.

 Conclusion